marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * go back in time in case of an assertion! was ist set properly, what is the value, see the code (computation bug)
 * "info locals" - no symbol table in case of stripped exectuable
 * KDAB uses docker to run CI, not virtualized
-* a trace/recording is completyl self-contained; no more syscalls, no network access, no rendering
+* a trace/recording is completely self-contained; no more syscalls, no network access, no rendering
 * toolset:
   * reverse-continue
   * reverse-step